 About Banana Pudding Cookies

-I love cookies and have made my fair share of them.
-From rich, chewy Chocolate Chip Cookies to Oatmeal Raisin Cookies and German Vanillekipferl.
+I love cookies and have made my fair share of them, from rich, chewy Chocolate Chip Cookies to Oatmeal Raisin Cookies and German Vanillekipferl.
 My cookie recipes are easy to make and are easily one of my favorite desserts or snacks.

-This delicious recipe is no exemption.
+This delicious recipe is no exception.

 Why This Recipe Works